PeterNaydenov/fsm/README.md

 ```

-- Change: Open transition library and add 'task' argument to all transitioin functions.
+- **Change**: Open transition library and add 'task' argument to all transitioin functions.

 ### Description table
-- Version 1: Transition condition in description table:
+- **Version 1**: Transition condition in description table:
     ```js
         [ 'state', 'action', 'nextState', 'transitionFx' ]
     ```
     All fields are string and are required.

-- Version 2: Fields in description table record:
+- **Version 2**: Fields in description table record:
     ```js
         [ 'state', 'action', 'nextState', 'transitionFx', 'chainActions' ]
         // chainAction is array [ nextAction, nextAction ]